Wedding loans from $2,100 to $15,000. Make your special day one to remember. Get a fast outcome within 60 minutes*. No paperwork, 100% online.

 Is a wedding loan a good idea?

 Well, that depends who is asking.
-In short, personal loans may be an feasible option for some consumers and less appropriate for others.
+In short, wedding loan may be a feasible option for some consumers and less appropriate for others.
 As a result, ask yourself the following questions before applying:

 - Can I pay for parts of the wedding out of my own pocket?